ddefranza/word-embedding-prejudice/README.md

 Once these calculations have been completed, constructs can be compared using traditional methods (e.g., linear models including ANOVA, OLS regression, etc.).
 A full discussion of our statistical analyses is included in the paper (DeFranza et al., 2020).

 ## <a name="bhow-to-cite"></a>How to cite
-If you have made use of this tutorial or the associated paper, please including the following citation in your work:
+If you have made use of this tutorial or the associated paper, please include the following citation in your work:

 DeFranza, D., Mishra, H., & Mishra, A. (2020).
 How language shapes prejudice against women: An examination across 45 world languages. *Journal of Personality and Social Psychology*.